 There is no issue with ownership.
 Pepper spray/mace may only be sold in the state of New York by a fully licensed firearms dealer or by a pharmacist who has a permit to sell it.
 Also, it must be sold IN PERSON (no online sales) by one of those dealers.
 You must fill out a form indicating that you are of legal age and are free of felony or assault convictions the state of New York, or another state.
 The total number of canisters that can be sold to one person at one time is two.
-It is illegal to ship pepper spray from another city, state or country into the state of New York.
-Please use a shipping address in another state.
+It is illegal to mail pepper spray from another city, state or country into the state of New York.

 NY State Penal Code 265.20, paragraphs 14 and 15:

 14. Possession in accordance with the provisions of this paragraph of a self-defense spray device as defined herein for the protection of a person or property and use of such self-defense spray device under circumstances which would justify the use of physical force pursuant to article thirty-five of this chapter.

 (a) As used in this section “self-defense spray device” shall mean a pocket sized spray device which contains and releases a chemical or organic substance which is intended to produce temporary physical discomfort or disability through being vaporized or otherwise dispensed in the air or any like device containing tear gas, pepper or similar disabling agent.